JPvRiel/docker-rsyslog/README.md

 ### Volume for rsyslog output files

 If enabling and using file output, a named volume is recommended for `/var/log/remote`.
-E.g, on my docker setup, the files get written out the hosts docker volume storage at `/var/lib/docker/volumes/syslog_log/_data/<transport>/<hostname>` where sub-directories help distinguish and split the syslog collection methods (UDP vs TCP vs secure or not, etc) and hosts. `<transport>` can be `udp`, `tcp`, `tcp_secure`, `relp` and `relp_secure`.
-The files within each directory are split further into:
+E.g, on my docker setup, the files get written out the hosts named docker volume storage at `/var/lib/docker/volumes/syslog_log/_data/<hostname>`.
+Instead of logging all events to a single file, this can be split further into `<hostname>/<filename based on facility or message content>`:

 | Filename | Use | Filter |
 | - | - | - |